yemreak/alfred5-py/docs/README.md

 async def main(client: WorkflowClient):
+    # To auto install requirements all import operation must be in here
+    global get
+    from requests import get

     query = client.query
     client.log(f"my query: {query}")  # use it to see your log in workflow debug panel